-- Mighty Magnesium Powder: dissolves easily, tastes mild (no added flavors), and because it is the bisglycinate form of magnesium, it is easy on sensitive stomachs.
+- Magnesium Powder: Dissolves easily and tastes mild if no added flavors.
+If it’s the bisglycinate form of magnesium, it is easy on sensitive stomachs.

 - Honey or Sugar: Contains glucose and trace minerals needed to improve rehydration, taste good, and provide a small energy boost.

-- Lemon or Lime Juice : these are included because of their potassium and citrate content, but they contain many other vitamins and minerals and help this recipe taste great.
+- Lemon or Lime Juice: Contains potassium and citrate, as well as many other vitamins and minerals, which help this recipe taste great.